andrewbrey/rust-test-highlight/README.md

 Once installed, the extension will automatically activate whenever you open a file with the `rust` language mode, and apply your chosen highlight color (or the defaults if you don't care to customize it) to the inline `tests` module in your open editors.

 As of now, this is the extent of the test code that is highlighted, and free `#[test]` functions that are not part of a `mod tests` are not highlighted.
 This is for the simple reason that using a `tests` module is recommended [by the Rust documentation](https://doc.rust-lang.org/book/ch11-03-test-organization.html#the-tests-module-and-cfgtest).
 Further, integration tests (or in general, tests which aren't part of an inline module and are in a file that is already well-identified as being test code because the file is called, for example `test.rs`) are not highlighted.
 In short, the goal of this extension is to make it easier to spot inline tests, and it encourages the use of the `tests` module convention when doing so.

+> **Note** - your Rust code is transformed into an AST by the [syn crate](https://crates.io/crates/syn) compiled to WebAssembly.
+This AST is then introspected to find the `tests` module and determine the editor range that should be highlighted.
+This isn't need to know information, I just think it's neat.

 ### Examples Of Highlighting Scenarios